arkanis/lisp.c/README.md

 - No symbol table is used right now.
 All symbol comarisons are done via string comparison.
 - The bytecode interpreter is not optimized right now.
 Several allocations can occur during lambda execution.
 - The atoms are not stored on the stack.
 Therefore each atom allocation adds some overhead.
-- Due to complation into different object files most of the code called from the interpreter loop can not be inlined easily (would require link time optimization).
+- Due to compilation into different object files most of the code called from the interpreter loop can not be inlined easily (would require link time optimization).

 Bytecode VM:

 - The bytecode VM is more general than it needs to be for Lisp.
 The instructions allow combinations and actions that can not be expressed in Lisp (e.g. loading a literal from an outer scope).
 - Lambda compilation and execution is more complex due to these extended possibilities.
-For example it is possible to instantiate a compiled lambda multipe times via the bytecode and each instance individually keeps track of it's stack dependencies and frames.
+For example it is possible to instantiate a compiled lambda multiple times via the bytecode and each instance individually keeps track of it's stack dependencies and frames.
 Since lambdas are literals in Lisp and these literals can not be accessed from other scopes this functionality can not be used in Lisp.
-- This adds quite some overhead und ugliness to the entire code base (as well as a week of corner case chasing).
+- This adds quite some overhead and ugliness to the entire code base (as well as a week of corner case chasing).
 Unfortunately there was no more time left for a proper cleanup and refactoring.
 - Pointers to the bytecode interpreter stack are somehow leaking.
 Therefore the GC never frees them.
 This is especially visible in cases with extreme recursion depth (e.g. 1 000 000) as the stack becomes quite large. `valgrind` and `callgrind` go haywire within the gc library functions and just report a seg fault on initialization.
 The `gc_test.l` sample can be used to provoke that case.

 # Language reference

-The lisp.c interpreter implements onyl a subset of Lisp.
+The lisp.c interpreter implements only a subset of Lisp.
 The following functions are supported.

 Core functions: